 To take appropriate enforcement action under all relevant legislation including giving evidence in court.

-To organise and participate in promotional activities relating to the work of EH.
+To organise and participate in promotional activities relating to the work of Environmental Health.

+To maintain a full and working knowledge of environmental health legislation, guidance, and policy.

 To provide general advice and support for all EH matters including to members of the public, colleagues, businesses, Member enquiries - referring more complex aspects as appropriate.

+To develop specialist skills in an environmental health subject area in order to keep policy updated, and be able to provide specific advice on this to all partners mentioned above.

+To advise and comment on Planning and Licensing applications.

+To assist with the management, liaison and monitoring of environmental health contracts.

+To represent the Council at County and national level study or liaison groups where resources allow, and to feedback knowledge and information to assist with consistency, keeping updated with changes in law and mandatory guidance and good partnership working.

 To process tasks using appropriate technology in the most efficient and consistent manner, inputting, maintaining and retrieving data from systems and generating and presenting statistical information and monitoring reports.

-To participate in the EH Emergency Out of Hours Call Out Service no more than once every 6 weeks or its equivalent if required.

-This service is currently contracted out and the post holder is therefore not required to participate at this time.
-Full consultation will be had with post holders in the event of any proposed change.

-Any other duties as may be reasonably expected from the post.
+To create and maintain authentic, timely and reliable records in relation to duties undertaken.
+To take due care and attention when gathering, recording and manipulating data and to have regard to guidance issued by the Council in connection with data management.

+To work collaboratively with other officers in all teams to deliver an excellent level of service.

 People Management: N/A